facelessuser/coloraide/docs/src/markdown/interpolation.md

 One of the most common, and easiest ways to interpolate data between two points is to use linear interpolation.
 An easy way of thinking about this concept is to imagine drawing a straight line that connects two colors within a color space.
-We could then navigate along that line and return colors at different points to simulate mixing colors at various percentages or return the whole range and create a gradient.
+We could then navigate along that line and return colors at different points to simulate mixing colors at various percentages or return the whole range and create a continuous, smooth gradient.

 To further illustrate this point, the example below shows a slice of the Oklab color space at a lightness of 70%.
 On this 2D plane, we select two colors: `#!color oklab(0.7 0.15 0.1)` and `#!color oklab(0.7 -0.03 -0.12)`.
 We then connect